maxgmr/rbca/README.md

 # rbca

 Rustbucket Colour Adjustor.
-Game Boy/Game Boy Color emulator.
+Game Boy/Game Boy Color emulator made from scratch.

 ## Current Status

+DMG mode only for now.

-Boots fine, seems to run Tetris, Bomberman GB fine.
+Boots fine, seems to run Tetris, Bomberman GB, Tennis, Link's Awakening fine.

 Appears to run somewhat slow sometimes, e.g. ~48 FPS in Kirby's Dream Land.
 Need to test whether this is due to the (likely inefficient) SDL2 Desktop frontend rendering method, or for another reason.